VivusHub/Vivus/README.md

 * `rType` [String] -  Request type, this variable only accepts `delete`, `update`, `create`.
 * `key` [String] - Your public API key.

-When updating events, you are free to ignore variables you would like to miss out.
-Once a request is made, JSON data is returned back e.g
+When modifying events, you are free to ignore variables you wish to remain unchanged.
+Once a request is made, JSON data is returned back e.g:

 ```php